Genrep-Software/style-guides/c++/cppguide.md

 you switch to another project, or whether a non-C++ programmer or someone casually browsing the code base will be able to understand the error messages or trace the flow of a function they want to call.
-If you\'re using recursive template instantiations or type lists or metafunctions or expression templates, or relying on SFINAE or on the `sizeof` trick for detecting function overload resolution, then there\'s a good chance you\'ve gone too far.
+If you're using recursive template instantiations or type lists or metafunctions or expression templates, or relying on SFINAE or on the `sizeof` trick for detecting function overload resolution, then there's a good chance you've gone too far.

 If you use template metaprogramming, you should expect to put considerable effort into minimizing and isolating the complexity.
 You